ArpadGBondor/Leave-Management/README.md

   - A record of imported years is stored in the `bank_holiday_imported_years` collection to track which years have been processed.

-### /api/config (POST|PUT|DELETE)
+- Request:

+  - Method: POST
   - Headers

     - Authorization: Bearer token
       - The token must belong to an authorised user.
     - Content-Type: application/json

-- Body:
+  - Body: (none required)

-  - `id` (string): Document ID in firestore

-  - `created` (timestamp) & `updated` (timestamp) fields are automatically managed by function

-  - other fields: configuration data to store

 - Response 200 OK:

-  - { "success": true, "doc": { ... stored fields ... } }
+  - {"success": true, "created": 10, "updated": 3, "skipped": 45 }

 - Error responses: